alibaba/formily/packages/react/docs/guide/concept.md

 From the [architecture diagram](/guide/architecture), we have actually seen that the entire @formily/react has three development modes, corresponding to different users:

--JSX development model
+- JSX development model
--JSON Schema development mode
+- JSON Schema development mode
--Markup Schema development mode
+- Markup Schema development mode

 We can look at specific examples